SnootyMonkey/coming-soon/README.md

 Why you should use coming-soon
 ------------------------------

-It's very simple and very free (as in, there is no cost).
-Edit the config file.
-Deploy to Heroku for free.
+It's very simple and very free.
+Edit the config file and deploy it to Heroku for free.
 Then get on with building your app.
 It's even faster than using many of the software as a service options.

 As an example, the above landing page and the following landing pages were configured using just the configuration file with no custom HTML, CSS or coding.